D'Angelo Barksdale: Season 1

 Approximately 23 years of age, D'Angelo Barksdale is a high-ranking lieutenant in the criminal organization of his uncle Avon Barksdale.
 His mother Brianna is also a high-ranking advisor.

 Prior to the series, D'Angelo controlled the high-rise tower of 221 West Fremont, a major drug market.
 He was confronted by dealer "Pooh" Blanchard in the lobby and, in a panic, shot him in front of civilian witnesses.
 He was quickly arrested and served 8 months in county jail before, in the series premiere, standing trial for this murder, represented by the organization's lawyer Maurice Levy.
-Though one witness, William Gant, willingly testifies, the organization has scared and/or bribed the other witness, Nakeesha Lyles, to recant her testimony.
-D'Angelo is thus acquitted.
+Though one witness, William Gant, willingly testifies, the organization had scared and/or bribed the other witness, Nakeesha Lyles, to recant her testimony, and D'Angelo is acquitted.
 As punishment for his carelessness, Avon demotes D'Angelo to the low rise projects known as "The Pit", where his crew consists of Bodie Broadus, Poot, Wallace, Cass and Sterling.

 Over the course of the season, D'Angelo grows increasingly ambivalent about the drug trade.
-D'Angelo is shaken when William Gant turns up dead, assuming Avon had it done as revenge for testifying.
-He is brought in for questioning by detectives Jimmy McNulty and Bunk Moreland, who trick him into writing a letter of apology to Gant's fictitious family (in actuality a photo of Bunk's family).
-Levy arrives and stops him before he can write anything incriminating, and he is released.
+Hesitant about discipline (such as the brutal beating of Johnny Weeks, or punishing dealers Cass and Sterling for stealing small amounts), he is shaken when Gant turns up dead, assuming Avon ordered his murder as revenge for testifying.
+He is later brought in for questioning by detectives Jimmy McNulty and Bunk Moreland, who trick him into writing a letter of apology to Gant's fictitious family after showing him what is actually a photo of Bunk's own family.
+Levy arrives and stops D'Angelo before he can write anything incriminating, and he is released.
 He questions his uncle, who evades his accusations and persuades him to remain loyal to the family.

-D'Angelo is very hesitant about discipline (such as the brutal beating of Johnny Weeks, or punishing dealers Cass and Sterling for stealing small amounts).

-D'Angelo is also unwittingly involved in a second murder, that of Avon's girlfriend Deirdre Kresson.
-When cooperating with the police after his arrest they question him about this murder.
-D'Angelo claims he had delivered drugs to Kresson, serving as a distraction when Wee-Bey Brice killed her.
+D'Angelo is also involved in a second murder, that of Avon's girlfriend Deirdre Kresson.

-Wee-Bey gladly takes the blame for this and other murders that were unsolved at the time of his arrest, since he was facing life without parole either way.
 Earlier in the season, D'Angelo had falsely claimed responsibility for killing Kresson himself, apparently in an attempt to impress his subordinates Bodie, Poot, and Wallace.
+However, when cooperating with the police after his arrest at the end of the season, D'Angelo claims he had delivered drugs to Kresson, after which Wee-Bey Brice tapped on Kresson's kitchen window to get her attention before shooting her.
+Wee-Bey gladly takes the blame for this, as well as other murders that were unsolved at the time of his arrest, since he was facing life without parole either way.